sachinjain2000/ML-Assignment/README.md

 # Run the container
 docker run -p 8888:8888 ml-apprentice-jupyter

-# Copy and open the Jupyter Notebook link provided in the terminal
+# Copy the Jupyter Notebook link provided in the terminal and run it on the browser of your choice
 ```

 ---